 Procedures for evaluating K-12 eLearning.
 Includes procedures for creating and integrating various types of student and course evaluation into the eLearning process.
-Prerequisites: None.
+Prerequisites: Must hold a Career and Technical Education (CTE), provisional or standard elementary, secondary or special education teaching certificate, or permission of Department or Division.